 Strata landed house properties in Singapore on the other hand are comprised of low-rise buildings with the strata title.
 They date all the way back to 1993 and were originally made for homeowners who prioritized a private residential space within a secure and gated community.
 This property type also has amenities that are usually associated with condominiums such as an exclusive swimming pool, a fitness gym and a homeowners’ designated parking area.

 See Also: Non-Landed Properties in Singapore

-There are various landed properties you can find in Singapore and they are one of the following:
+There are various landed properties you can find in Singapore and they are the following: